 If a GIPS-compliant firm acquires a non-GIPS-compliant firm, then the acquiring firm has one year from the date of acquisition to bring the non-compliant assets into compliance.
 During this time, the acquiring firm can still claim compliance but must include disclosure regarding the significant event.

-Join ACA Performance Services on June 21 for a complimentary webcast focused on the differences and best practices of both GIPS and SEC requirements.
+Join ACA Performance Services on June 21 for a complimentary webcast focused on the differences and best practices of both GIPS compliance and SEC requirements.
 Panelists will discuss a high-level overview of their experiences in tackling some of the regulatory and performance challenges around portability, mergers and acquisitions, and performance advertising.
 Register Now.

 About the Author

 Karen Foley is a Partner with ACA Performance Services.
-In this role, she conducts GIPS verifications and performance examinations and provides various consulting services related to investment performance and performance measurement.
+In this role, she conducts GIPS compliance verifications and performance examinations and provides various consulting services related to investment performance and performance measurement.
 Karen has over 22 years of experience in the financial services industry.
 Prior to joining ACA, she served as a leader in Deloitte & Touche LLP’s Investment Performance Services practice, where she provided attest and consulting services related to investment performance.
-During her 13-year tenure at Deloitte, she helped many large organizations implement GIPS.
+During her 13-year tenure at Deloitte, she helped many large organizations implement GIPS compliance.
 She also provided verification, performance examination, and performance measurement consulting services.
 Her clients included global investment managers of various asset classes such as equity, fixed income, private equity, real estate, insurance, and separately managed assets (WRAP).